-“What Are Those” Meme Creator Brandon Moore Dies At 31
+‘What Are Those’ Meme Creator Brandon Moore Dies At 31

 As the story goes, on June 14, 2015, a female friend of Moore’s was being arrested in Berkeley.
 While filming the arrest, Moore went up to a police officer on the screen, pointed at his boots, and asked, “I’ve got just one question for you- WHAT ARE THOSE????
 What are those?”
 The officer, rather than escalate the confrontation, merely walked away.

-After the video was posted to Vine, the meme spread quickly, becoming a favored insult at playgrounds around the country, and reaching critical mass later in the summer of 2015, when video went viral of a young attendee at the basketball camp of NBA legend Michael Jordan pointing at the new Jordan Brand sneakers Jordan was wearing and shouting “what are those???”
+After the video was posted to Vine, the meme spread quickly, becoming a favored insult at playgrounds around the country.
+It reached critical mass later in the summer of 2015 when the video went viral of a young attendee at the basketball camp of NBA legend Michael Jordan pointing at the new Jordan Brand sneakers Jordan was wearing and shouting “what are those???”

-Soon there were other “What are those?”-related viral videos, including compilations of the catchphrase being used by regular people, and even small children.
-In other cases, the original audio was put over footage of popular cartoon characters:
+Soon there were other “What are those?” viral videos, including compilations of the catchphrase being used by regular people, and even small children.
+In other cases, the original audio was put over footage of popular cartoon characters.

 The film’s director, Ryan Coogler, defended the scene in a Huffington Post interview.